pajtai/upsert/README.md

 If the test doesn't match anything in the array, "object" will be pushed onto the array.
 If the test matches something in the array, then object will be extended onto what was matched.

+If there are multiple matches, only the first one is modified.

 The array that is passed in is modified, and it is also - for convenience - returned.

 To run the tests do, `npm install && npm test`.